Our Thailand EMDR Psychotherapy

 Many clinicians recommend EMDR therapy for trauma and post-traumatic stress disorder (PTSD), citing its ability to heal deep-seated cognitive wounds without relying on the creation and rehearsal of a new mental narrative.
 Instead of offering the client new perspectives and rationalisations, EMDR uses the body’s own abilities to influence the direction of the individual’s thoughts.

-EMDR combines psychological conversation therapy with a special insight into the connection between eyes and memory.
+Our Thailand EMDR treatment combines psychological conversation therapy with a special insight into the connection between eyes and memory.
 After encouraging the individual to focus on the source of their trauma and the feelings it evokes, the therapist uses a pattern of finger movements for the client to follow with their eyes.
 This activity helps re-focus their consciousness away from the disturbing incident, giving their body’s defences enough time to create a safe and adequate mental distance from the harmful memory.

 With repetition over a series of sessions, the body gains the ability to cope with its trauma, also learning through muscle memory that the negative thoughts associated with the traumatic event will soon give way to relief.
 Each time a traumatic thought is followed quickly by a neutral or positive outcome, the client moves closer to a more sustainable inner equilibrium.